Perceptual error optimization for Monte Carlo rendering: Discrete optimization

 \Paragraph{Local similarity assumption}

 Our implementation uses a simple binary dissimilarity function that returns zero when $\PixelIndex$ and $\Permutation(\PixelIndex)$ are within some distance $r$ and infinity otherwise.
-We set $r$ between 1 and 3; it should ideally be locally adapted to the image smoothness.
+We set $r \in [1,3]$; it should ideally be locally adapted to the image smoothness.
 This allows us to restrict the search space $\AllPermutations(\SampleSetImage)$ only to permutations that swap adjacent pixels where it is more likely that $\ErrorDifference$ is small.
-More elaborate heuristics can be devised in future to better account for pixel (dis)similarity.
+More elaborate heuristics could better account for pixel (dis)similarity.